 - Add links to your website: You don’t want to bore a new member by writing a very long welcome email.
 Instead, keep it concise and talk about benefits in bullet points and add links to your website for more information.

 - Add a testimonial from an active member: Hearing from other business owners will get new members even more excited about getting involved.

-- Member name: Try using tags to embed a member’s name in the subject line.
+- Member name: Use merge tags to embed a member’s name in the subject line.
 Example: “John Smith, your Gold Member benefits have arrived!”

 - Add a call to action and keep it current: It’s tempting to send the same templated welcome email to every new member, but that’s not going to help your retention rates.
 When people sign up, they’re eager to benefit from your programs.
 If you’re willing to have discipline in updating the welcome email regularly, your content can include registration links to upcoming events.
 Regular updates provide the new member with the most recent news about your organization.

 - Write a good closer: Don’t just end with something that’s as cold and empty as “Regards,” or “Best.”
 End your email by letting your new members know what they should expect from you next.
-Say something like, “Tomorrow, we’ll reach out to you again with details on what you’ll learn in your onboarding session.”
+Say something like, “In the coming weeks, we’ll reach out to you again with details on what you’ll learn in your onboarding session.”

 4. Connect with members online